FAO-EOSTAT/UN-Handbook/README.md

 Gilberto Camara, Lorenzo de Simone, Ronald Jansen (editors). *UN Handbook on Remote Sensing for Agricultural Statistics*.
 UN Statistical Division, FAO, 2025.
 Online book avaliable at https://fao-eostat.github.io/UN-Handbook/.

+This is work in progress.
+The first version is planned for launch on November 2025.

 ### Intellectual property rights

 This book is licensed as [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) by Creative Commons.